icyphy/pretvm-artifacts/README.md

     $ ./analyse-all.sh
 ```

+## TODOs
+- [ ] Bring EGS as a submodule here and document how to set it up using a virtual environment etc,
+- [ ] Create a FlexPRET config for the RTAS submission so others easily can build it
-TODO: we should also add the source links here and how to run the script to compile and do WCET analysis
+- [ ] we should also add the source links here and how to run the script to compile and do WCET analysis